 Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 An agile project leader should understand the level of agile conflict and take necessary steps based on the difficulty level.
 Here are some ways of agile conflict resolution that an agile project leader needs to follow against the different levels of agile conflict.

 - At agile conflict level 1, one must focus on collaboration and consensus.
 The team is in a constructive discussion and all they need is encouragement and a push to make them try towards attaining a solution for the problem.
 The agile project leader should make sure that each team member is heard and respected throughout the discussion process.

 - At agile conflict level 2, the team should be brought together for a discussion.
 At this level there is willingness to discuss and resolve the problem and therefore the team should be supported to come ahead as they will not do so on their own.

 - At agile conflict level 3, one must need to involve the team in some give and take and start discussions.
 One must make sure that personal rivalries take a back seat and everyone negotiates for an open discussion.

 - At agile conflict level 4, shuttle diplomacy is required.
 Here the level of conflict is higher and therefore bringing both the groups together for a discussion is not possible.
 One needs to take both teams separate and try to resolve the differences before letting them for a table discussion.

 - At agile conflict level 5, the collateral damage is fixed.
 Only thing that one can do in this conflict level is to try and limit the damage.

-These are the five levels of conflict in agile and the ways following which agile project leader can resolve the conflict.
-To know more about agile leadership and agile practices, you can join Simplilearn’s PMI-ACP online training.
+To know more about agile leadership and agile practices, you can join Simplilearn’s PMP® Certification Training Course.
 You can also attend agile certification classroom training for better insights in agile training.
 Know the upcoming dates of agile certification training in your city.